angular-fullstack/generator-angular-fullstack/readme.md

 Launch your express server in development mode.
 ```
-grunt server
+grunt serve
 ```

 Launch your express server in production mode, uses the minified/optimized production app folder.
 ```
-grunt server:dist
+grunt serve:dist
 ```

 ### Livereload

-`grunt server` will watch client files in `app/`, and server files inside `lib/`, restarting the Express server when a change is detected.
+`grunt serve` will watch client files in `app/`, and server files inside `lib/`, restarting the Express server when a change is detected.

 ### Deployment